SCI - Education

 Undergraduate Cybersecurity Concentration

 The Department of Computer Science’s Cybersecurity Concentration is a formal degree designation for the Bachelors of Science (BS) in Computer Science.
-The concentration expands on the undergraduate track by doubling the number of required cybersecurity credits (from 9 to 18).
+The concentration expands on the undergraduate track by increasing the number of required cybersecurity credits (from 9 to 21).
 It offers an enriched experience that includes additional courses that provide a breadth of bleeding edge content, as well as a capstone project.
 In addition to the classes in the Security Track, students in the Cybersecurity concentration take:

 Adjunct Teaching Opportunties: These additional courses will be taught and mentored by industry and government practitioners.
 If you are interested in proposing a 1-credit sophomore-level introductory elective in cybersecurity, please fill out the following form: https://go.ncsu.edu/security-course-proposals.